On Tetsuya Ishida

 In Conversation with Lawrence Abu Hamdan

-“I’m often tasked with analyzing violent content at the threshold of human experience, but I believe a careful analysis of these extreme acoustic experiences teaches us how listening can operate more generally as a collective tool for political action.”
+“A careful analysis of extreme acoustic experiences teaches us how listening can operate more generally as a collective tool for political action.”

 The Brooklyn Rail